AnyLog-co/documentation/training/Session II (Deployment).md

 ### Option 1: Using a questionnaire
 The following section guides through the values to modify in the config file of each node.
 Users can replace this process by a questionnaire that creates the config file with the needed modification.
 Using the questionnaire is detailed in the [deploying_node](../deployments/deploying_node.md) document.

+For **AWS deployment**, read the [AWS setup](../deployments/Support/AWS.md) document.

 ### Option 2: Modify the config file using an editor
 On each machine, modify the ```anylog_configs.env``` according to the following instructions: